 The proposed project is not anticipated to result in the proliferation of similar structures within the Town of North Castle.
 The proposed zoning amendment would only affect parcels of land located in the IND-AA Zoning District which is limited to the area surrounding and including Westchester County Airport.
 This area is generally bounded by NYS Route 120, and the Town's border with Greenwich, CT; Harrison, NY; and Rye Brook, NY.
 Under the proposed amendment, parking structures would be a use requiring a special permit.
 As such, they would be required to meet certain conditions.
 Parking structures would be required to be located on lots or assemblages of parcels aggregating not less than two acres in area.
 Such parking structures would not be permitted to adjoin nor be located within 50 feet from any residentially zoned land.
-Access and frontage would be required to be on a state or county highway, or nonresidential collector road less than 1,500 feet from an intersection with a state or county highway.
+Frontage would be required to be on a state or county highway.
 These Special Permit conditions limit the number of locations a parking structure such as the proposed project could be located.
 Since adjacent existing parcels that meet these development criteria are substantially developed, no significant growth-inducing aspects are anticipated from the proposed zoning amendment.

-For the reasons described above, the Planning Board finds that the final modified project has minimized impacts related to the growth inducing aspects of the proposed project.
+For the reasons described above, the Town Board finds that the final modified project has minimized impacts related to the growth inducing aspects of the proposed project.